 Ind 52.59 Enclosure of fixtures.
 (1) The fixtures (closets and urinals) in every toilet room shall be arranged to secure privacy in use.
 Water-closets shall be enclosed with partitions.
 Urinals shall be placed against walls and arranged individually.
-Individual floor type urinals shall be placed not less than 24 inches center to center and the space between urinals shall be filled flush with the front and top with non-asborbent material.
+Individual floor type urinals shall be placed not less than 24 inches center to center and the space between urinals shall be filled flush with the front and top with nonasborbent material.
 Exception:

-- (a) The above requirements need not apply to toilet rooms accommodating only a single closet or urinal. - (2) A space of 6 to 12 inches shall be left between the floor and the bottom of each partition.
+(a) The above requirements need not apply to toilet rooms accommodating only a single closet or urinal.

+(2) A space of 6 to 12 inches shall be left between the floor and the bottom of each partition.
 The top of the partition shall be from 51⁄2 to 6 feet above the floor.
 Doors with the top 51⁄2 to 6 feet above the floor, and the bottom 6 to 12 inches above the floor, shall be provided for all water-closet compartments.
-All partitions and doors shall be of material and finish required for walls and ceilings under section Ind 52.58. - (3) The water-closet compartments in toilet rooms shall be not less than 30 inches in width, and shall be not less than 54 inches in depth with a clearance of not less than 24 inches between the fixture and the compartment door when closed.
+All partitions and doors shall be of material and finish required for walls and ceilings under section Ind 52.58.

+(3) The water-closet compartments in toilet rooms shall be not less than 30 inches in width, and shall be not less than 54 inches in depth with a clearance of not less than 24 inches between the fixture and the compartment door when closed.
 Compartment doors which are hung to swing inward shall clear the fixture not less than 2 inches.

-Note: Section 146,085, Wis.
+Note: Section 146.085, Wis.
 Stats., provides that not more than 50% of the toilet compartments of any public toilet room of any public building, other than licensed hotels and resorts, shall be kept locked.

 Ind 52.60 Fixtures.
-(1) Only individual water-closets of porcelain or vitreous china shall be used.
-Water-closet seats shall be of wood or other non-heat absorbing material, and shall be finished with varnish or other substance so as to be impervious to water.
-In public buildings, places of employment and all other public places except apartments, the water-closets shall have projecting lips, or elongated bowls, and open front seats.
+(1) Only individual water closets of porcelain or vitreous china shall be used.
+Water closet seats shall be of wood or other non-heat absorbing material, and shall have a finished surface that is impervious to water or cleaning agents.
+In public buildings, places of employment, and all other public places except apartments, and guest rooms in hotels and motels, the water closets shall have elongated bowls.
+All water closets except in apartments shall have open front seats without cover.

-(2) Only individual urinals of porcelain or vitreous china shall be used.
-Such individual urinals shall be set into the floor, the floor graded to the urinal, and the urinals shall be equipped with an effective automatic or foot operated flushing device.
+(2) Only individual urinals of porcelain, vitreous china, or stainless steel shall be used.
+Such urinals shall be set into the floor, the floor graded to the urinal and the urinals shall be equipped with an effective automatic or foot operated flushing device.